 LB 1709 is aof silver dating to the reign of Darius and belongs to the reconstructed of a branch of the Ṣāhit-ginê family.
 The document records that Ina-Esagil-zēru-ibni owes silver to his nephew -ēreš and his unnamed nieces.
 While we do not know why Ina-Esagil-zēru-ibni was in debt, business transactions among members of the same family were not uncommon.

 Sippar (modern Tell Abu Habba) is situated upstream of Babylon and is the northernmost city of illicit excavations.
 This is why the majority of the “archives” we are dealing with were reconstructed on the basis of the tablets’ distribution in modern museum collections (= museum archaeology) and connections the documents’ contents reveal..
-In addition to the archives of the of the city god , which contain 10,000s of tablets, about 18 private archives are known from Sippar so far.
+In addition to the archives of the Temple of the city god , which contain 10,000s of tablets, about 18 private archives are known from Sippar so far.
 As is typical for the remnants of the archival material from 1st millennium Babylonia, a great deal of the tablets from Sippar has been unearthed in the course of

 The archive of our branch of the Ṣāhit-ginê family belongs to the so-called “Maštuk group” comprising three illicitly excavated archives, including our archive, the archive of the Maštuk family (for a tablet belonging to this archive see the entry on LB 2043) and the archive of a certain Bēl-aplu-iddin.
 At the moment 83 tablets can be assigned to this group.
 They all exhibit the same pattern of museum distribution and show stronger prosopographical links to each other than to the temple archives and the remaining private archives from Sippar.